 Inshore Fishing Charters

-Saint Augustine's Coastal Rivers offer some of the best inshore saltwater fishing in Northeast Florida!
+Saint Augustine's Coastal Rivers offer some of the best inshore saltwater fishing in all of Florida!

 The Matanzas, Tolomato and Guana Rivers are highly productive saltwater estuaries connected to the Atlantic Ocean by the Matanzas and Saint Augustine Inlets.
 The rivers are among the most fertile estuarine waters in all of Florida.
 The rivers and their adjoining wetlands are prime habitat for redfish, spotted sea trout, flounder and black drum as well as shrimp, crabs and oysters!
 Depending on the season, you may catch sheepshead, snook, jack crevalles and even sharks in these same waters!